This is the

 When you’re done, download the blank certificate and policy, sign it and put in this folder, and let your manager and onboarding manager know.

-Once a quarter, Bubbles present an update on the company — how we’re doing, and what we’re aiming for.
-It’s a special thing where Truss leadership demonstrates radical transparency with the team.
+Once a quarter, the Truss Leadership Team (TLT) presents an update on the company — how we’re doing, and what we’re aiming for.
+Stakeholders is a special event where Truss leadership demonstrates radical transparency with the team.
 It’s usually 90 minutes long and replaces a Friday Prac.
+Check out recordings of past meetings here.

 We do peer feedback, manager alignment, and comp review on a rolling quarterly basis.
 This will be announced repeatedly in Prac and in #announcements.

 Retrium is a retro-specific tool that we’ve found useful.
-Set up an account at https://app.retrium.com/signup with your @truss.works email, then please ask in #bizops to be added to the list of approved users.
+Set up an account at https://app.retrium.com/signup with your @truss.works email, then please ask in #truss-internal-it-support to be added to the list of approved users.
+Every project can get its own Retrium room if desired.

 Regardless of how or where you’re working, we want you to be set up for success.
 Each employee has a monthly employee effectiveness budget to use at their own discretion.